Statue honoring WWII sex slaves removed in Philippines

 "What happened is that we kneeled down to the Japanese. ...
 That's why it's shameful, so shameful," said Teresita Ang See, co-founding president of a Chinese Filipino group.

-Michael Charleston "Xiao" Chua, a professor at the De La Salle University Manila, called on the public to fight to get back the statue as a symbol of national dignity.
+Michael Charleston "Xiao" Chua, a professor at De La Salle University in Manila, called on the public to fight to get back the statue as a symbol of national dignity.

 The monument was removed Friday night.

-Japan's Minister for Internal Affairs and Communications Seiko Noda had expressed regret over the construction of the monument in January.
-According to Kyodo News service quoting the Japanese Embassy in Manila, the Philippine government had notified the embassy of its intention to remove the statue.
+Japan's minister for internal affairs and communications, Seiko Noda, had expressed regret over the construction of the monument in January.
+Japan's Kyodo News agency cited the Japanese Embassy in Manila as saying the Philippine government had notified the embassy of its intention to remove the statue.

 The emotional issue of "comfort women" has provided a dilemma for the Philippines' relations with Tokyo, a major provider of aid and financing to Manila.